 Nancy Olewiler is an economist, Director of, and Professor in the School of Public Policy at Simon Fraser University.
 Her PhD is in economics from the University of British Columbia.
 Nancy’s areas of research focus on public policy, including energy and climate policy, regulation and risk, and transportation.
 Nancy has served on the Board of Directors of BC Hydro, Powertech, and TransLink (and its Chair from 2011 to 2013), is on Canada’s Ecofiscal Commission, is a member of the Climate Solutions Clean Growth council for BC, on the board of Technical Safety BC, and is Chair of the Macroeconomic Accounts Advisory Committee for Statistics Canada.

-SOLD OUT: Proportional Representation Best Reflects the Will of the People
+Proportional Representation Best Reflects the Will of the People

 A Debate on BC’s Electoral Future